We follow the Narrative Lectionary in our worship services here at Peace. Scripture and messages share the story of God’s love in worship.

 seeds of faith - children's time during worship

 Don't be hesitant to try this.
 There is a lot of support and the perqs include adorable children with fabulous hugs!
-Sign up for a week or two by clicking here.
 Questions?
-Ask Vicar Melissa.
+Ask Pastor Kim.

 Fun and Learning Groups for our Fourth and Fifth Graders, Middle Schoolers, Confirmation students, and High School Youth: Each group meets during the week for service activities, meals, games, learning and fellowship during the program year.
 Many youth also participate in summer mission trips and Virginia ELCA Synod sponsored weekends designed just for them.
 Contact Jennie Carter, Director of Youth Ministry for more information, or visit our Youth Ministry Page.